 - Budget: Have a good idea of what you can afford, and make sure the type of space you want fits within that budget.
 Using accounting software will ensure your finances are in order and help you with forecasting.

 - Utilities: Depending on your type of business, a lease that includes your water or electricity bill could tip the balance when all other factors are equal.

 To find a commercial real estate broker, you can ask local business owners for recommendations.
-You can also search the National Association of Realtors or your state’s realtor association for agents that specialize in commercial real estate.
-Other commercial sites like CityFeet and CIMLS also offer listings and local broker directories.
+You can also search the National Association of Realtors or your state’s realtor association for agents who specialize in commercial real estate.

-5. Negotiate the Terms of the Lease and Special Features
+4. Negotiate the terms of the lease and special features

-When it comes time to sign on the dotted line, make sure that you’ve negotiated the best possible rate for your space.
-One way to ensure this is to work with an attorney who specializes in commercial real estate, can review the lease for any potential pitfalls and make sure that you are protected when the lease comes to a close.
-To find a real estate attorney, you can ask other local business owners for a recommendation, or you can ask your real estate broker for a referral if you have a good relationship with him or her.
+When it comes time to sign on the dotted line, make sure you’ve negotiated the best possible rate for your space.
+One way to ensure this is to work with an attorney specializing in commercial real estate who can review the lease for any potential pitfalls and make sure you’re protected when the lease comes to a close.